szu-ljh2020/MARS/README.md

 # Reference implementation of our paper: A Motif-based Autoregressive Model for Retrosynthesis Prediction

+# The code in this repository will be updated in a few days.

 # conda environment
 We recommend to new a Conda environment to run the code.
 We use Python-3.7, PyTorch-1.6.0, PyTorch-Geometric-2.0.2 and rdkit-202003.3.0.